-(3) DISCUSSIONS/ WRITING ASSIGNMENTS:
+(3) DISCUSSIONS:

 There will be a series of discussion topics posted every 8 days or so (unless otherwise announced.)
 These topics will be based on texts and posted reading materials.
-Students are required make an initial discussion posting within about 5-7 days of the discussion posted.
+Students are required make an initial discussion posting by the end of the first week of the discussion posted for that week.
 Discussions are graded according to the degree of focus on the analysis problem and the quality of additional commentary offered in response to postings made by other class members.
 Each follow-up posting must add some new insights in response to other students' postings or significantly develop your thinking about the issues already raised.
 (Please read the document on the homepage on the requirements for the discussion topics.)
 See the course calendar for the final posting date for each of the discussion topics.
-Participation and completion of the discussions and occasional short writing assignments will be worth 25% of the final grade.
+Participation and completion of the discussions will be worth 25% of the final grade.
+The lowest discussion score will be discarded before the average is calculated.